Borkkris/Borkkris/README.md

 I'm all about clean code, intuitive user interfaces, and precise Design. 🎨 When I'm not coding, you can find me surrounded by music, paintings, nature and plants 🌱, as I hold a Bachelor of Science in Horticulture Science. 🌿

-**atm: Working on a private app project in a small team with React Native.**
+**atm: Coding a mobile app with Reaxct Native.
+Responsible for the Frontend - working together with a team of Designers and Senior Backend Developers.
+Involved in all processes from planning to development since the beginning of the project.**

 <h3>Visit my Portfilio here:<a href=https://christianbork.netlify.app> Portfolio</a></h3><br>